simonbyrne/simonbyrne.github.io/notes/fastmath.md

 Now some of these are unlikely to cause problems in most cases: `-fno-math-errno`[^1], `-fno-signaling-nans`, `-fno-trapping-math` disable rarely-used (and poorly supported) features.
 Others, such as `-freciprocal-math` can reduce accuracy slightly, but are unlikely to cause problems in most cases.

-[Krister Walfridsson](https://kristerw.github.io/2021/10/19/fast-math/) gives a very nice (and somewhat more objective) description of some of these, but I want to focus three in particular.
+[Krister Walfridsson](https://kristerw.github.io/2021/10/19/fast-math/) gives a very nice (and somewhat more objective) description of some of these, but I want to focus on three in particular.

 ## [`-ffinite-math-only`](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html#index-ffinite-math-only)